minetest/minetest/doc/lua_api.md

       avg_jitter = 0.03,         -- average packet time jitter

       -- The version information is provided by the client and may be spoofed or -- inconsistent in engine forks.
-You should use the protocol_version value -- instead for checking feature availability of clients.
+You must not use this for checking -- feature availability of clients, please use protocol_version whenever -- it is possible.
-      -- Use this ONLY as a last resort! major = 0,                      -- major version number minor = 4,                      -- minor version number
+      -- Use this ONLY as a last resort!!! major = 0,                      -- major version number minor = 4,                      -- minor version number
       patch = 10,                     -- patch version number